sneha07-rgb/IPR/Article.md

 Flexible Legal Frameworks: Laws must evolve with technological advancements to address emerging issues like AI-generated content and digital assets.
 Conclusion

 The digital economy has opened new avenues for creativity and innovation, but it has also introduced complex challenges for the protection of Intellectual Property Rights.
 Issues such as piracy, jurisdictional conflicts, and technological disruptions require innovative and adaptive solutions.
 A balanced approach that protects creators while promoting accessibility and innovation is essential for the sustainable growth of the digital economy.
-As technology continues to evolve, so must the frameworks that govern intellectual property, ensuring that they remain relevant and effective in the digital age.
+As technology continues to evolve, so must the frameworks that govern intellectual property, ensuring that they remain relevant and effective in the digital age